Power (2014 Kannada film): Production

 The film, launched in December 2013, is the first Kannada production of the Telugu company 14 Reels Entertainment.
 It is a remake of Telugu film Dookudu.
 Tamil actress Trisha made her debut into Sandalwood by starring opposite Puneeth Rajkumar.

 There were some troubles related with the titles of the movie.
 Initially, the film was named Rajakumara, later Puneeth revealed the name as Ashwathama, which was then changed to Power.
 However, the name was already registered with KFCC, as it went to court.
 Finally it was changed to Power***.

 Soundtrack

-The soundtrack of the film was composed by S. Thaman and released through Lahari Music label on 28 June 2014.
+The soundtrack of the film was composed by S. Thaman, who earlier composed for the original, and released through Lahari Music label on 28 June 2014.
 The album consists of five songs.
-Audio of this movie was launched at Bellary by Telugu actor Mahesh Babu on 29 June 2014.
-The launch took place at the Bellary Municipal grounds with the presence of Telugu actor Mahesh Babu.
+The audio launch of the movie took place at the Bellary Municipal grounds on 29 June 2014 with the presence of Telugu actor Mahesh Babu, who played the lead role in Dookudu.